 State and federal regulations govern the sale of competitive foods in schools.
 Competitive foods are any foods and beverages sold to students on school premises other than meals served through the U.S. Department of Agriculture's (USDA) school nutrition programs.
-They include all foods and beverages available outside of school meals such as cafeteria a la carte sales, vending machines, school stores, and fundraisers.
-School premises include all areas of the property under the jurisdiction of the local or regional board of education, the regional vocational- technical school system, or the governing authority district or school.
+They include all foods and beverages available outside of school meals, such as cafeteria a la carte sales, vending machines, school stores, fundraisers, and any other entities selling foods and beverages to students.
+School premises include all areas of the property under the jurisdiction of the local or regional board of education, the regional vocational-technical school system, or the governing authority district or school.

 Connecticut Nutrition Standards (CNS)

 Effective July 1, 2006, the CNS applies to all foods sold in public schools that choose the healthy food option of Healthy Food Certification (HFC) under C.G.S.
 Section 10-215f Opens in a new window.
 The CNS exceeds the USDA's Smart Snacks standards.

 - Healthy Food Certification